Kostecki/Console-LED-Trigger/README.md

 - The ESP32 will save the SSID and password for future use.

 If connection fails, the device reboots and retries WiFi/AP setup.

+### Web Dashboard

+If Wi-Fi is enabled, modules will appear in the web dashboard.

+#### From the dashboard, you can:
+- View all online/offline devices
+- See current color, brightness, and power state
+- Update color and brightness
+- Change device display name

+The dashboard runs separately under `/dashboard`, built with TypeScript, TanStack, and Mantine.

 ### OTA Updates